BeniGevyan/jbc-2022-01-30-fullstack/2022-02-02 HTML/Homework/README.md

 create a "Contact Us" webpage in hebrew (search Google how to align right), the user can enter the following: first name, last name, birthday, email, phone number, address (multiple lines), the user's homepage, car owner yes/no (radio), has kids (checkbox), has pets (checkbox), area in israel (דרום/מרכז/צפון/אחר), and button to submit.
 Each input must have a label.
-Bonus - search Google how to make the checkbox and radio label to chage the value of the input what clicked on.
+Bonus - search Google how to make the checkbox and radio label to change the value of the input when clicked on.

 ## 3. Multipage Website